pollfish/docs/react-native.md

 ### 7.1.
 Get notified when a Pollfish survey is received

-You can be notified when a Pollfish survey is received.
+You can get notified when a Pollfish survey is received.
 With this notification, you can also get informed about the type of survey that was received, money to be earned if survey gets completed, shown in USD cents and other info around the survey such as LOI and IR.

 <br/>